-All institutional members will report observed, suspected, or apparent research misconduct to the USI RIO—the Executive Director of Sponsored Projects and Research Administration.
-If an individual is unsure whether a suspected incident falls within the definition of research misconduct, the individual may meet with or contact the RIO at Sponsored Projects and Research Administration, 812-465-7000 to discuss the suspected research misconduct informally, which may include discussing it anonymously and/or hypothetically.
+All institutional members will report observed, suspected, or apparent research misconduct to the USI RIO—the Director of Sponsored Projects and Research.
+If an individual is unsure whether a suspected incident falls within the definition of research misconduct, the individual may meet with or contact the RIO at Sponsored Projects and Research at 812-465-7000 or RCR@usi.edu to discuss the suspected research misconduct informally, which may include discussing it anonymously and/or hypothetically.
 If the circumstances described by the individual do not meet the definition of research misconduct, the RIO will refer the individual or allegation to other offices or officials with responsibility for resolving the problem.
 At any time, an institutional member may have confidential discussions and consultations about concerns of possible misconduct with the RIO and will be counseled about appropriate procedures for reporting allegations.

 - Allegations and Investigations

 If it should appear that an incident of research misconduct may have occurred in the University community, USI will act with dispatch and according to Federal regulations and will adhere to the USI Policy and Procedures for Responding to Allegations of Research Misconduct.
-This policy can be found on the USI Office of Sponsored Projects and Research Administration webpage under research policies: www.usi.edu/ospra/research-policies.
+This policy can be found on the USI Office of Sponsored Projects and Research webpage under research policies: www.usi.edu/ospra/research-policies.